mslevin/Sieve/README.md

 >any given limit.
 It does so by iteratively marking as composite (i.e. not
 >prime) the multiples of each prime, starting with the multiples of 2.

+>*Algorithm Description*
+>To find all the prime numbers less than or equal to a given
+>integer n by Eratosthenes method:
+> 1. Create a list of consecutive integers from 2 through *n*: (2, 3, 4, ..., *n*).
+> 2. Initially, let *p* equal 2, the first prime number.
+> 3. Starting from p, enumerate its multiples by counting to *n* in increments of *p*, and mark them in the list
+> 4. Find the number greater than *p* in the list that is not marked.
+If there is no such number, stop.
+Otherwise, let *p* now equal this new number (which is the next prime), and repeat from step 3.

 ---

 An implementation of the Sieve of Eratosthenes in C.